tve/node-red-vue/README.md

 ## Benefits

+- Live in 2023, not 2015...
-- Clean abstraction of pieces using components instead of doing JQuery DOM manipulation all over the place.
+- Clean abstraction of functionality using components instead of doing JQuery DOM manipulation all over the place.
-- Hot-module reload while developing: no more restarting Node-RED and reloading the browser to see changes.
+- Hot-module reload while developing: no more restarting Node-RED and reloading the browser to see changes, they show up instantaneously
-- Use components for the individual properties that encapsulate all the low-level details.
+- Use components for the individual properties and have all the low-level details neatly encapsulated.
   No more:
   - conversion from string to the real type of the node property
   - fiddling with initialization of typedInput in oneditprepare
   - mistakes matching the various HTML element IDs to the property names
-  - saving of text editor in oneditsave
+  - saving of text editor content in oneditsave
 - Use TailWindCSS to style components, not more low-level CSS wrangling (unless you want to).
 - For advanced programmers: write the Vue component using typescript to reduce errors

 ## Missing features

-- validation on inputs (this needs to unify input field validation and node validation)
+- validation of inputs (this needs to unify input field validation and node validation to avoid the the current total disconnect between property validation and typedInput validation)
 - support for less-common input types, such as env and credentials.
+- loading CSS is not implemented (but it's easy to do), I'm using Master.CSS and haven't needed it yet...

 ## Repo layout